yellowmessenger/documentation/docs/platform_concepts/studio/overview.md

-This article briefs you how to create a bot using studio with all the reference links for detailed help documents.
+This article briefs you understand various components of Studio and helps you to get started with creating a bot.

 :::info
 If you're new to creating bots or looking for more practical end-to-end guides on bot building, see [Cookbooks](../../cookbooks/template-bots/customer-support-bot.md).